bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

     console.log(studentNames[1]);  //"Maria"
 ```

 To access the last item in the array, we will use the .length method.
 In our studentsNames array, the length is 4.
 We know the first item is always going to be 0, and every item after is shifted over one number.
 So in our example the last item has an index of 3.
-Using our length method we will show how it is done, when we don't know the number of items in an array:
+Using our length method we will show how it is done when we don't know the number of items in an array:

 ```javascript
     let studentsNames = ["Dan", "Maria", "Sara", ... ,"Raj"];